Hippolyta (DC Comics): Return to the outside world

 After Diana's completion of her challenge, the Amazons were released from their punishment by the Olympian gods.
 They were free to live out their lives any way they saw fit while retaining their immortality.
 To celebrate, Hippolyta declared that Themyscira would finally create cultural exchange with the outside world.
-Diana became Themyscira's ambassador to the U.N.
+Diana became Themyscira's ambassador to the United Nations.

 In spreading the Amazon ideals of love and peace, Diana made a powerful enemy, the sorceress Circe.
 One of Circe's attacks on Diana involved the brainwashing of Hippolyta, transforming her into the second Shim'Tar, or chief warrior, of the Amazons of Bana-Mighdall.
 In this persona, Hippolyta attacked Diana, and was defeated by a ricochet from Diana's bracelets.

 Circe considered all Amazons to be her enemy and later made a new plan for revenge.
 She teleported the Amazons of Bana-Mighdall to Themyscira on the pretense that they were to take the island.
 While the two groups fought, Circe teleported the island to a dimension of demons.
 There the two groups of Amazons were forced to put aside their rivalry to stave off the demons' attacks.
 The Amazons remained in the demon dimension until Diana discovered what had happened and forced Circe to return the island back to its rightful dimension.
 They found upon their return that although their time in the demon dimension lasted several years, the time passed in our dimension was only a few months.

 In this time, the Themyscirian and Bana-Mighdallian Amazons made an uneasy truce.
 The Themyscirians would live in the city while the Bana-Mighdallians would form their own settlement on the opposite side of the island.
 In Hippolyta's mind, she still served as Queen over all Amazons on the island, but the Bana-Mighdallian Amazons did not see it as such and tensions between the two tribes remained.